lyubomir-bozhinov/my-manager-readme/README.md

 ## 2. My Role & Values

 ### **How I Define Success**
-1. **Team Autonomy** – The team runs smoothly even when I’m not directly involved in every detail.
+1. **Team Autonomy**: The team runs smoothly even when I’m not directly involved in every detail.
-2. **Reliable Delivery** – We consistently ship excellent work and meet deadlines without sacrificing quality.
+2. **Reliable Delivery**: We consistently ship excellent work and meet deadlines without sacrificing quality.
-3. **Career Growth** – Supporting you in growing your career, even if it eventually takes you elsewhere.
+3. **Career Growth**: Supporting you in growing your career, even if it eventually takes you elsewhere.

 ### **What I Value**
-- **Adaptability** – Good leadership shifts depending on context and scale.
+- **Adaptability**: Good leadership shifts depending on context and scale.
-- **Empathy** – People first; processes follow.
+- **Empathy**: People first; processes follow.
-- **Ownership** – Everyone owns outcomes, not just tasks.
+- **Ownership**: Everyone owns outcomes, not just tasks.
 If you spot a problem, flag it or fix it.
-- **Candour** – Speak up early and honestly.
+- **Candour**: Speak up early and honestly.
 Disagree if needed.
 Alignment stems from clarity.
-- **Efficiency** – Making the most of our time, resources, and workflows without compromising quality.
+- **Efficiency**: Making the most of our time, resources, and workflows without compromising quality.

 ---

 ## 3. Communication & Availability

 ### **How to Reach Me**
-- **Slack/Teams** – Best for quick, informal messages (I aim to respond to non-urgent items within an hour).
+- **Slack/Teams**: Best for quick, informal messages (I aim to respond to non-urgent items within an hour).
 Use 🟡 for urgent matters (I’ll respond ASAP).
-- **Email** – Ideal for longer updates or requests requiring deeper thought.
+- **Email**: Ideal for longer updates or requests requiring deeper thought.
-- **Calendar** – Please book most meetings in advance so I can prioritise and prepare.
+- **Calendar**: Please book most meetings in advance so I can prioritise and prepare.
 If you’re blocked or need urgent help, let me know—we’ll sort it out ASAP.

 ### **Working Hours & Flexibility**
-- **In-Office Days** – Our anchor days for planning and team time are flexible (we'll define them togetherr).
+- **In-Office Days**: Our anchor days for planning and team time are flexible (we'll define them togetherr).
-- **Remote Work** – I fully trust you to manage your time.
+- **Remote Work**: I fully trust you to manage your time.
 If you’re away for more than an hour during core hours (10am–4pm), add an “Out of Office” note to your calendar.
-- **After Hours** – No response expected unless you’re on-call.
+- **After Hours**: No response expected unless you’re on-call.
 Please avoid checking Slack/Teams outside work hours.

 ### **On-Call & Production Support**
-- **Rotation** – Each day, one team member monitors production support.
+- **Rotation**: Each day, one team member monitors production support.
-- **What to Do** – Investigate issues and flag urgency (e.g., respond with an emoji like 🟡 or 🚨).
+- **What to Do**: Investigate issues and flag urgency (e.g., respond with an emoji like 🟡 or 🚨).
 You’re not expected to fix everything immediately.
-- **Escalation** – Acknowledge alerts promptly.
+- **Escalation**: Acknowledge alerts promptly.
 If unresolved by the end of the day, escalate with a ticket or message.

 ---

 ## 4. Team Workflow & Processes

 ### **Planning & Sprints**
-- **Sprint Planning** – Held every other Monday.
+- **Sprint Planning**: Held every other Monday.
 We focus on estimating well and delivering real value.
-- **Ticket Ownership** – Read every ticket carefully.
+- **Ticket Ownership**: Read every ticket carefully.
 If something’s unclear, raise it early.
-- **If Estimates Go Wrong** – Raise it early.
+- **If Estimates Go Wrong**: Raise it early.
 We aim to improve accuracy — not push through at all costs.

 ### **Retrospectives**
 - We run these at the end of each sprint.
 Share what didn’t go well, but also suggest how we can fix or improve it.

 ### **Feature Ownership**
-- **End to End** – Lead the full life-cycle of a feature: design, stakeholder buy-ins, delegation, launch, and iteration.
+- **End to End**: Lead the full life-cycle of a feature: design, stakeholder buy-ins, delegation, launch, and iteration.
-- **After Launch** – Monitor adoption, gather feedback, and iterate.
+- **After Launch**: Monitor adoption, gather feedback, and iterate.

 ---

 ## 5. Decision-Making
-- **Default Mode** – Decisions should sit with those closest to the work.
+- **Default Mode**: Decisions should sit with those closest to the work.
-- **When I Step In** – If things are blocked, misaligned, or affect the wider organisation.
+- **When I Step In**: If things are blocked, misaligned, or affect the wider organisation.
 - **How We Decide**
   - Collaboratively.
   - Use data where we can.